sigmorphon/sigmorphon.github.io/sharedtasks/2020/task2.md

 ###  External Data

-In order to enable a fair comparison between systems, we don't allow the use of any external resources, i.e., anything not provided in the task 2 folder of the [data repository](https://github.com/sigmorphon/2020.git).
+In order to enable a fair comparison between systems, we don't allow the use of any external resources, i.e., anything not provided in the task2 folder of the [data repository](https://github.com/sigmorphon/2020.git).
 Importantly, this excludes both unlabeled data and any trained models available online.
 (Thus, the use of pretrained models like morphological analyzers or BERT (Devlin et al., 2018) isn't allowed!)

 Finally, we do **not** allow participation of multilingual systems; one language, one system!